Nagendra1997/dummypy/README.md

 ## Step 3 - Configure Mesibo

-Enter mesibo console → App Settings → On Premise Hosting and then enter the configuration details .
-All you need is app toke,all from console automatic, no extra config file,etc

 The complete configuration of your Mesibo On-Premise hosting can be done through [Mesibo Console](https://mesibo.com/console/).
+All the configuration settings for your server will be automatically handled by Mesibo.There is no need to supply any extra configuration file on your server.

 - Choose the application you want to connect with your On-Premise host from the 'MY APPLICATIONS' section in the console
 - Go to App Settings.
 Here you will find all configurations and settings for your application.
+Click on On-Premise Hosting,which will display the settings for On-Premise
+-

 >Warning: Before configuring mesibo ,DO NOT turn on the Enable On-Premise switch.